The College’s Careers Programme is delivered by a team of five staff, led by the College’s Director of Progression, Ellen Walkinshaw.

 In December 2022, the College was re-accredited for ‘Investors in Careers’ – with the highest possible grading of “Fully meeting all the accreditation criteria incorporating the Gatsby Benchmarks”.

-Situated in E102 on the first floor of the Enhancement Centre, the Careers Department is open from 9.00 – 4.30pm every day in term time, with staff offering a range of help and advice, including:
+Situated in P007 on the ground floor of the Priory Building, the Careers Department is open from 9.00 – 4.30pm every day in term time, with staff offering a range of help and advice, including:

 - Ensuring students are aware of the range of pathways open to them after leaving college, both academic and vocational.
 See the College’s Specialist Career Pathways below.